lineklemensen/PRJ3/docs/report/08 - Tests/Tests.md

 This resulted in the car being able to drive in a straight line again, but turning would continue to be an issue, also in part due to the back wheel getting stuck when we would turn after driving straight, which remains as an issue we have been unable to fix.

-To test the creation of routes and storing of these on the server, we ran the Terminal UI and server on the same local network, and created multiple routes.
+To test the creation of routes and storing of these on the server, we ran the Terminal UI and server on the same network, and created multiple routes.
 The server was then accessed using a remote SSH connection, and the file "logger.txt" was opened.
 The file contained all the created routes, indicating a successful integration.

 Lastly, the car itself had to be integrated to work with the server/TUI, which mostly consisted of being able to retrieve routes from the server, and the correct time, and correctly loading the right values into the functions that handle the driving, as well as handling the LEDs and Action button.